jordanbemmels/kiwi-holocene/03_Create_SNP_whitelists.md

 sites_australis__Haast_bfv2_3x_maf00_noZ.txt
 ```

-Repeat the above for the remainin 10 lineages.
+Repeat the above for the remaining 10 lineages.
 These sites files are used as whitelists for PopSizeABC and RAiSD.

 # FILTERS FOR OTHER ANALYSES